avinassh/blag/content/posts/mongo-dupes-in-unique-index.md

 ---
-title: "I ended up adding duplicate records on an unique index in MongoDB"
+title: "I ended up adding duplicate records on a unique index in MongoDB"
 date: "2021-03-31T19:51:35+05:30"
 categories: ["database", "mongodb", "replication"]
 tags: ["database", "mongodb", "replication"]
 slug: "mongo-dupes-in-unique-index"
-summary: "how my curiosity lead me to discover a weird inconsistency with MongoDB where I was able to insert records which conflicted the index constraints"
+summary: "how my curiosity lead me to discover a weird inconsistency with MongoDB where I was able to insert records that conflicted the index constraints"
 thumbnail: "images/2021/mongo-unique-index-oops.png"
 ---

 <small>Note: The intention of this post is not to shit on MongoDB.
 They specifically forbid the steps I am about to explain.
-This post is a chronicle of my curiosity, exploration, and a fun learning experience.
-If you still find it interestng, then continue to read on (:</small>
+This post is a chronicle of my curiosity, exploration, and fun learning experience.
+If you still find it interesting, then continue to read on (:</small>

 In MongoDB (or generally in any database), the following rules apply when it comes to the unique indexes:

-1. You cannot add duplicate records which violates the unique constraints
+1. You cannot add duplicate records which violate the unique constraints
-2. If there is a collection which has duplicate records, then you cannot add an unique index on the collection unless you delete those dupes first
+2. If there is a collection that has duplicate records, then you cannot add a unique index to the collection unless you delete those dupes first

 Yet, I ended up breaking these set rules and bringing my MongoDB in a weird state in which:

-1. The secondary was replicating from master with data which conflicted the unique index constraints (breaking the rule 1)
+1. The secondary was replicating from the primary with data which conflicted the unique index constraints (breaking the rule 1)
-2. I was able to have an unique index with data which conflicted the unique constraints (breaking the rule 2)
+2. I was able to have a unique index with data that conflicted the unique constraints (breaking the rule 2)

 ## The Problem

-I have a three node cluster, where one is a primary and two other are secondaries.
+I have a three node cluster, where one is a primary and two others are secondaries.
 If you want to create an index on a large collection, MongoDB docs suggest you do something called [Rolling Index Builds](https://docs.mongodb.com/v4.0/tutorial/build-indexes-on-replica-sets/):

 1. Take out one of the followers from the replica set
 2. Create the index
 3. Add the follower back to the replica set
 4. Repeat for all the followers
-5. Make the primary to step down and let some other follower become the primary
+5. Make the primary to step down and let some other followers become the primary
 6. Then create the index on the last remaining follower (the earlier primary)

-However, these steps change when you want to create an unique index.
+However, these steps change when you want to create a unique index.
 The Mongo docs specifically highlight this:

 > To create [unique indexes](https://docs.mongodb.com/v4.0/core/index-unique/#index-type-unique) using the following procedure, you must stop all writes to the collection during this procedure.
 >